 An hour’s drive from the more opulent Vienna, Bratislava sits right on the Danube where the Austrian, Hungarian, and Slovakian borders meet.
 As you exit the city’s Eastern Bloc sector and cross the river, the quaint Staré Mesto, or “Old Town,” awaits.

-Dating back to 500 BC, this tiny capital is much older than its larger metropolitan neighbors Prague and Budapest, and its Old Town maintains the charm of a fairytale medieval village.
+Dating back to 500 BC, this tiny capital is much older than its larger metropolitan neighbors Prague and Budapest – a one of the best preserved medieval towns I’ve seen.
+Its Old Town maintains the charm of a fairytale medieval village.

 Get lost roaming the cobblestone alleyways as you gradually climb your way up to Bratislava Castle.
 Take a break (or two) at one of the many side-street cafes and enjoy some authentic Eastern European comfort food, perfect after a long day of sightseeing.